-- Visually inspect the batteries for cracks, leaks, or swelling-replace if necessary - Use baking soda to clean and remove any electrolyte spills or buildups - Check and tighten all battery hold-down clamps (if applicable) - Clean and tighten all battery terminals and connecting cables [10 to 12 ft lbf (13.6 to 16.3 N-m)] - Check and fill battery water levels (liquid lead acid batteries only) - Check individual battery voltages (load test those that have a voltage difference of more than 0.3 VDC from each other)-replace if necessary - Check all cable runs for signs of chafing-replace if necessary - Check the inverter's cooling vents-clean as necessary - Check and tighten the inverter's internal AC terminal block connections [16 in lbf (1.8 N-m)]
+- Visually inspect the batteries for cracks, leaks, or swelling-replace if necessary - Use baking soda to clean and remove any electrolyte spills or buildups - Check and tighten all battery hold-down clamps (if applicable) - Clean/tighten all battery terminals and connecting cables [10 to 12 ft lbf (13.6 to 16.3 N-m)] - Check and fill battery water levels (liquid lead acid batteries only) - Check individual battery voltages (load test those that have a voltage difference of more than 0.3 VDC from each other)-replace if necessary - Check all cable runs for signs of chafing-replace if necessary - Check the inverter's cooling vents-clean as necessary - Check/tighten the inverter's internal AC terminal block connections [16 in lbf (1.8 N-m)]

-4.2 Storage for Mobile Installations
+4.2 Storage Recommendations

-When placing a RV, boat or truck into storage, it is recommended that you perform the following to ensure the system is properly shut down (or properly configured for storage).
+When placing your RV into storage, it is recommended that you perform the following to ensure the system is properly shut down (or properly configured for storage).
 This is especially important for maintaining the batteries.

-- Perform the recommended maintenance steps listed in Section 4.1 - Fully charge the batteries - Connect AC power (if available) and verify that the breaker to the inverter's input is switched ON (to allow battery charging) - · Verify the inverter is switched OFF - Switch OFF all unnecessary AC and DC loads - Disable the AGS (if installed) when the RV, boat, or truck is in a confined storage area
+- Perform the recommended maintenance steps listed in Section 4.1 - Fully charge the batteries - Connect AC power (if available) and verify that the breaker to the inverter's input is switched ON (to allow battery charging) - Verify the inverter is switched OFF - Switch OFF all unnecessary AC and DC loads - Disable the AGS (if installed) when the RV is in a confined storage area